frc1675/brownbook/labs/lab-7-drive.md

 What we need to do to accomplish the objective:

-* Create an IterativeRobot template project.
+* Create an Timed Robot template project.
 * Write code to read the Y axis of both sticks on the controller.
 * Write code to be able to command all motor controllers that control wheel motors.
 * Determine an algorithm to turn your joystick inputs into commands to the motor controllers.
 * Write code to express that algorithm.

-#### Create an IterativeRobot template project
+#### Create an TimedRobot template project

-If you don't have a project, see [As the Wheel Turns](turn-wheel.md) on how to create one.
+If you don't have a project, see [As the Wheel Turns](lab-5-turn-wheel.md) on how to create one.

 #### Write Code to Read the Joysticks

 The first step is to read the input value from both control sticks' Y-axis.

-This should be relatively easy - refer to your [You Turn the Wheel](driver-input.md) project if you need help.
+This should be relatively easy - refer to your [You Turn the Wheel](lab-6-driver-input.md) project if you need help.

 #### Write Code to Command the Motor Controllers